 By the time we were through with that, everyone was starving, so after getting quick showers, we met at Mellow Mushroom for lunch.
 Now that everyone's stomachs were full, we were ready for something a little less intense.
 We headed back to the condo for a lecture on the race week schedule and all of the little intricacies that go with racing an ironman.
 Afterwards we did a walk through of the transition area and went over how everything goes from changing tents, to picking up T1 and T2 bags, to other details that go into racing the iron distance.
 It was a great opportunity to discuss some things that the athletes otherwise would probably never have thought of.

 Now that our food had settled and the sun was starting to go down we were ready to get back at it for the last event of the day.
 We drove over to the back side of the run course and ran the loop through St Andrews Park.
 It was just a couple of miles and we kept it pretty easy, I think everyone's legs were pretty beat up from the ride earlier.
 Since I hadn't ridden, I was feeling pretty good and decided to add on a couple of extra miles.
 Matt patiently waited for me to get through and then we decided to pick up Subway for dinner and take it back to the condo.
 We were beat and Matt wanted to catch some of the football games.
+We met at the same time on Sunday morning to set up everything for the open water swim.
+Mark and John gave a brief lecture on entry/exit of the water and then the athletes got a chance to practice.
+Once in the water, Mark and John discussed and demonstrated how to draft and then gave the athletes an opportunity to practice.
+They finished the session with a relay race that ended in a photo finish :-).

 The last session of the camp was a ride on the front half of the bike course.
 We took off from the hotel, which is where the transition area is on race day, and basically rode an out and back course.
 Since the course was a little simpler, we only needed one sag wagon and I got to ride.
 The whole group stayed together for the first 8-10 miles before we started splitting up.
 I stayed with Coach John through the first half, tucked right behind him for most of the way.
 It was a good hard effort for me, though I'm sure it felt like a piece of cake to him.
 The way back I took it a little easier, stayed with another guy for about a third of the way, and then just rode alone.
 We did about 50 miles total.